jpauty/playground-functional-python/markdowns/mapFilter.md

  1. an initial value for the accumulated value.
 `reduce` returns the final accumulated value.

-For factorial the accumulating function is the multiplication.
-We have the first argument and can write `reduce(mult,?,?)`.
-We suppose here that we have a `mult` function defined and available.
+For factorial, the accumulating function is the multiplication.
+Thus, we have our first argument and can write `reduce(mult,?,?)`.
+We suppose here that we have a `mult` function at hand.
 We found that the accumulated collection is `range(1,n)`, so we can fill in the second argument:  `reduce(mult,range(1,n),?)`.
 We just need the start value to complete our call.
 It's of course 1 for factorial, but you can also find it by searching the accumulator variable in the imperative version and lookup its initial value.
 The complete call is: `reduce(mult,range(1,n),1)`.

 Here is the full function factorial function:
 ```python